Your Clinic

 By improving functional abilities, OT helps children build confidence and participate actively in their environments.

-Physical therapy targets gross motor skills, mobility, and overall muscle strength.
+Physical therapy (PT) targets gross motor skills, mobility, and overall muscle strength.
 PT is crucial for children with hypotonia who struggle with physical activities like standing, walking, or jumping.

 Therapeutic methods include: